Airsaid/AndroidLocalizePlugin/README.md

 - One key generates all translation files.
 - Support no translation of existing string.
 - Support for specifying that text is not translated.
 - Support for caching translated strings.
+- Support to set the translation interval time.

 # Preview
 ![image](https://github.com/Airsaid/AndroidLocalizePlugin/blob/master/preview/preview.gif)